jlehikoinen/pythonista-flask-example/README.md

 # Pythonista Flask example

-Little Flask app that demonstrates iTunes Search API and Pythonista Objective-C APIs.
+Little Flask app that demonstrates iTunes Search API and Pythonista Objective-C APIs in iOS.
+You can also run the iTunes Search API example on macOS by switching to `macos` branch.

 ## Requirements